DenizenScript/Denizen-For-Bukkit-Docs/source/docs/getting-started/introduction.rst

 <dscript-format>`.

 For now, we will assume that you already have a server ready for scripting.
-If you don’t, consider setting up a local server.
+If you don't, consider setting up a local server.
 You can download BuildTools and view instructions on how to build your own Spigot JAR file on the official BuildTools page.